Wei-Han1108/JobCrawler/readme.md

 - France
 - India
 - Japan
-- 等更多国家
+- And more

-## 注意事项
+## Notes

-1. 使用 ScraperAPI：
+1. **Using ScraperAPI:**
-   - 需要有效的 API 密钥
+   - Requires a valid API key
-   - 注意请求限制
+   - Respect request quotas/limits
-   - 建议使用代理池
+   - A rotating proxy pool is recommended

-2. 数据使用：
+2. **Data usage:**
-   - 遵守网站的使用条款
+   - Comply with each website’s Terms of Service
-   - 注意数据隐私
+   - Respect data privacy
-   - 合理控制请求频率
+   - Throttle request rates appropriately

-3. 性能优化：
+3. **Performance tuning:**
-   - 使用适当的并发数
+   - Choose a sensible level of concurrency
-   - 控制请求间隔
+   - Control inter-request delays
-   - 合理设置超时时间
+   - Set reasonable timeouts

-## 贡献
+## Contributing

-欢迎提交 Pull Request 或创建 Issue 来改进项目。
+Contributions are welcome!
+Please open an Issue or submit a Pull Request.

-## 许可证
+## License

 MIT License

-## 免责声明
+## Disclaimer

-本项目仅供学习和研究使用，请遵守相关网站的使用条款和规定。使用本项目产生的任何后果由使用者自行承担。
+This project is intended for learning and research purposes only.
+Please comply with the terms and policies of the websites you access.
+You assume full responsibility for any outcomes resulting from the use of this project.